This document describes the options available for monitoring the health of a

 Path segments are ignored which means that optional paths may be used in the URL and the server will respond with identical results, e.g.:

-on the database, the health endpoint checks the occurrences of unhandled,
+on the database, the health endpoint may be configured to check the occurrences

-returns HTTP 500 status code.
+detected, it returns the HTTP 500 status code.
 The check is based on the

-When metrics subsystem is disabled, the health check endpoint always returns HTTP 200 status code.
+When the metrics subsystem is disabled, the health check endpoint always returns the HTTP 200 status code.